Skip to content

 </dependencies>

-How to find out the SDK versions?
+How to find out the dependency versions?

 Several transitive dependencies will also be imported, such as those for the Nimbus JOSE+JWT library.